vimc/montagu-monitor/playbooks/DiskNearlyFull.md

 ## Network and Pseudo filesystems

-The metrics and alert are configured to ignored network and pseudo file system types, including cifs (aka Windows network drives), procfs, sysfs, etc. In the future it may be necessary to exclude additional file system types if new ones crop up.
+The metrics and alert are configured to ignore network and pseudo file system types, including cifs (aka Windows network drives), procfs, sysfs, etc. In the future it may be necessary to exclude additional file system types if new ones crop up.
 This can be done most easily by modifying the alert definition.